 - You need copies of documents that were submitted with your application

-Document Retention Policy – Pursuant to IRCC’s policy regarding the retention and disposal of information, Entire File related documents are disposed off 2 years after IRCC’s last administrative action.
-If it has been more than 2 years since IRCC notified you of a visa refusal then do not order the Entire File, IRCC would have destroyed those documents.
+Document Retention Policy – Pursuant to IRCC’s policy regarding the retention and disposal of information, in general, Entire File related documents are disposed off 2 years after IRCC’s last administrative action.
+If it has been more than 2 years since IRCC notified you of a visa refusal then do not order the Entire File, IRCC may have destroyed those documents (Depending on the application, visa office and method of submission, some applications are uploaded into IRCC’s system and IRCC therefore may have access to these records beyond the 2 years).
 Instead consider ordering the GCMS file which is available for up to 10 years after IRCC’s last administrative action.

-Requesting the Entire File can take considerably longer than GCMS Notes
+Requesting the Entire File may take longer than GCMS Notes